Anyass3/hyperdrive-fs-api/README.md

 > work-in-progress

-> The new https://github.com/holepunchto/hyperdrive-next is focused more on file sharing.

-The idea was to extend the new hyperdrive-next to include some/most hyperdrive 10 apis to atleast satisfy my [hyp-files-app](https://github.com/Anyass3/hyp-files-app) project.
+The idea was to extend the new hyperdrive 11 to include some/most hyperdrive 10 apis to atleast satisfy my [hyp-files-app](https://github.com/Anyass3/hyp-files-app) project.

 ## Installation